ScottON/ScottON/_pages/about.md

 ---
 title: About me
-subtitle: Personal is the perfect theme for developers, designers and other creatives.
+subtitle: I want to write words for your business that captivate, convey, and convert.
-description: Personal is the perfect theme for developers, designers and other creatives.
+description: I want to write words for your business that captivate, convey, and convert.
+Learn what makes me unique.
 featured_image: /images/demo/about.jpg
 ---